Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Welcome to the State of Delaware Spay & Neuter Program page.
 We know you want to keep your pet happy and healthy.
 Having your cat or dog spayed or neutered, also known as “fixed,” is a great way to ensure your pet’s health and wellbeing over time.

 The Spay & Neuter Program provides low-cost spay and neuter services to cats and dogs of income eligible applicants.
-Those who are eligible may have up to three pets spayed or neutered every fiscal year for $20 each.
+Those who are eligible may have up to two pets spayed or neutered every fiscal year for $20 each.
 Eligibility requirements are listed below.

 This important decision can be beneficial for you and your pets in several ways.
 Accessible, affordable spay and neuter services are also crucial in addressing the problem of pet overpopulation.

 Spaying is the term used to describe the surgical procedure known as ovariohysterectomy.
 During this procedure the ovaries and the uterus are completely removed to sterilize a female dog or cat.